Belarus leader Lukashenko says Prigozhin back in Russia, Wagner deployment unclear | Law-Order

 - Belarus

+"Whether they will be in Belarus or not, in what quantity, we will figure it out in the near future," he said.
 His comments highlighted the huge uncertainties surrounding the terms and implementation of the deal that ended the mutiny, which Russian President Vladimir Putin has said could have plunged the country into civil war.

+Prigozhin's men have spearheaded much of the fighting in Ukraine but he has also accused Russia's top brass of corruption and incompetence.
+Prigozhin cast the June 24 "march of justice" on Moscow as a protest against the military leadership.
 INVESTIGATION

+Lukashenko said he had agreed to meet Putin in the near future and would discuss the Prigozhin situation with him.
+Prigozhin is "absolutely free" and Putin will not "wipe him out", Lukashenko added.

 Lukashenko said an offer for Wagner to station some of its fighters in Belarus - a prospect that has alarmed neighbouring NATO countries - still stands.
 "We are not building camps.
 We offered them several former military camps that were used in Soviet times, including near Osipovichi.
 If they agree.
-But Wagner has a different vision for deployment, of course, I won’t tell you about this vision," he said.
+But Wagner has a different vision for deployment, of course, I won’t tell you about this vision," the Belarusian leader told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)